ilyaVdovenko1/InformationTheory.lab2/README.md

 ### Task features:
 1. Numbering from right to left, the most significant bit goes away, left shift is a feature of LFSR.
 2. Topic: Stream encryption systems.
-3. Study the theoretical material for completing task No. 2 (file theory_task No. 2.docx).
+3. Study the [theoretical material](Task/Theory/Theory.docx) for completing task 2.
-4. Complete the task according to the given option.
-Look at the option in table No. 1.
+4. Complete the task according to the given option (my option is 10 and max power is 32).
 5. For successful protection, you must have:
    - a correctly working program, which takes into account all the requirements according to the task;
    - tests and files for testing the program;